neilalexander/vyatta-cjdns/BUILDING.md

 cd vyatta-cjdns
 make native BRANCH=crashey
 ```
-The package `vyatta-cjdns.deb` will be created in the parent directory.
+The package `vyatta-cjdns-x.x.x-xxxxxx.deb` will be created in the parent directory.
 Copy it to the VyOS router and install it:
 ```
-sudo dpkg -i vyatta-cjdns.deb
+sudo dpkg -i vyatta-cjdns-x.x.x-xxxxxx.deb
 ```